Bukakecoin/bukakecore/doc/README.md

-Bukake Core 0.12.1
+Bankitt Core 0.12.1
 =====================

-This is the official reference wallet for Bukake digital currency and comprises the backbone of the Bukake peer-to-peer network.
-You can [download Bukake Core](https://www.bankitt.org/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for Bankitt digital currency and comprises the backbone of the Bankitt peer-to-peer network.
+You can [download Bankitt Core](https://www.bankitt.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Bukake on your native platform.
+The following are some helpful notes on how to run Bankitt on your native platform.

 ### Unix